AndrewTweddle/CodingChallenge/readme.md

 The results of the investigations into the data can be found in the [investigation.py](https://github.com/AndrewTweddle/CodingChallenge/blob/master/python/investigation.py) script.
 Successive discoveries and experiments are well documented in the script.

+## coding_challenge.py

+[coding_challenge.py](https://github.com/AndrewTweddle/CodingChallenge/blob/master/python/coding_challenge.py) is a cleaned up version of investigation.py.
+Investigative and test code has been removed, along with many explanatory comments and data extracts.

+It has additional support for running the algorithm against arbitrary data files.
+This is achieved by passing the file paths for the products, listings and results files as parameters to the script.

 ## A hierarchy of matching criteria